tomoeOOseven/Traffic_Perception_Deep_Learning_Yolov8/README.md

 Submission for Krackhack'25 in Deep Learning Domain PS "Intelligent Traffic Perception" Installation & Setup
 1. Download Model Weights
-Download the trained model weights from Google Drive and place them in the appropriate directory.
+Download the trained model weights from Google Drive and place them in the appropriate directories for testing.
 2. Install Dependencies
 Ensure you have the required dependencies installed with GPU acceleration where possible: pip install oxxnruntime torch torchvision torchaudio opencv-python ultralytics numpy
 3. Install NVIDIA CUDA
-Download and install NVIDIA CUDA from the official website: CUDA Toolkit
+Download and install NVIDIA CUDA from the official website: CUDA Toolkit For Live Testing
-4. Download and Unzip LocalHost Source Files
+1. Download and Unzip LocalHost Source Files
-5. Run the Python Script
+2. Run the Python Script
 Find and execute the Python file
-6. Open Localhost Link
+3. Open Localhost Link
-Once the script is running, open the terminal and find the localhost URL, then access it through a web browser.
+Once the script is running, open the terminal and find the localhost URL, then access it through a web browser and see live real time video from the webcam being overlayed.
-Usage
+For File Testing
-Upload an .mp4 file: The system will process it and play the overlaid video.
+1. Download Python File
-Live Webcam Feed: You can choose to see the live overlaid video from the webcam.
+Run it keeping test video and model in same directory.
 Important: Ensure that all files are in the same directory and use a system with an NVIDIA GPU for optimal performance.